There can be major differences in vocabulary, speech ,

 The transcript styles most commonly used are either Verbatim (word-for-word) or Readable (lightly edited).

-In addition to localizing the subtitles or closed captions, USA Studios can also localize any graphics or on-screen text that comes with your content either from English to Spanish or from Spanish to English.
+In addition to localizing the subtitles or closed captions, USA Studios can also localize any graphics or on-screen text that comes with your content either from English to French or from French to English.
+In some cases, depending on how advanced your project is, we may need you to supply additional files or data.

 When the translation is finished, the subtitles will then be synchronized to the audio/video, undergoing multiple quality control checks to ensure accurate timing between the text and audio as well as optimal levels of overall quality of your project.

-Depending on the local Spanish or English language/dialect and the font style used, the length of the translated text and subtitles may vary from the master script.
-However, rest assured that our subtitle translators take the necessary steps to ensure that your content is not only properly localized, but fits within the allotted timeframe outlined by the time codes Place where it should be updated is in the content.
+Depending on the local French or English language/dialect and the font style used, the length of the translated text and subtitles may vary from the master script.
+However, rest assured that our subtitle translators take the necessary steps to ensure that your content is not only properly localized, but fits within the allotted timeframe outlined by the time codes.

 USA Studios offers the following services localized for American English and French dialects spoken around the world: